jtangelder/frame-events/README.md

 - [JankFree.org](http://jankfree.org/)
 - [How (not) to trigger a layout in WebKit](http://gent.ilcore.com/2011/03/how-not-to-trigger-layout-in-webkit.html)

-### cChangelog
+### Changelog

-- 0.0.1: removed es5 dependency and simplified the codebade
+- 0.0.1: removed es5 dependency and refactored
 - 0.0.0: initial